Helpling Create "Green" Redevelopment

 A brownfield is a property for which expansion, redevelopment or reuse may be complicated due to the presence, or potential presence, of hazardous substances, pollutants or contaminants.
 Turning these properties into productive, healthy and functionally beneficial community assets is a laudable goal, but it requires the close collaboration of all players involved.
 ACCD and ANR will work to help you through the clean-up and redevelopment effort.

 The Brownfields Revitalization Fund (BRF)

 The BRF, administered by ACCD, offers grants and loans for remediation of brownfield sites.
 The funds are made available to Vermont from EPA and eligible applicants can be private developers, non-profits and municipalities.
 There is no limit on the size of a loan; it depends on the amount of capital available in the fund.
 Grants are available to eligible non-profits and municipalities.
-For application information, please contact Brett Long.
+For an application click here.

 The Vermont Brownfields Redevelopment Handbook

 The Vermont Brownfields Redevelopment Handbook (pdf) is a good starting point to acquaint yourself with the process and partners involved in identifying, investigating, cleaning up and redeveloping brownfields.